 "For every impatient driver (in Westfield) who failed to stop for pedestrians, there were nine who halted on cue," the report stated.

-Have drivers in Westfield, Scotch Plains and other Union County towns become more observant of crosswalk safety in light recent accidents such as the January 2012 Westfield accident that claimed the life of Scotch Plains resident Patricia Currie?
-(An accident on Route 22 in Scotch Plains in April also resulted in the death of a pedestrian, but police report that victim "appeared to be distracted" while crossing the highway and that there was no wrongdoing or criminal activity on the part of the driver.)
+Have drivers in Westfield, Scotch Plains and other Union County towns become more observant of crosswalk safety in light recent accidents such as the January 2012 Westfield accident that claimed the life of Scotch Plains resident?
+(An a also resulted in the death of a pedestrian, but police report that victim "appeared to be distracted" while crossing the highway and that there was no wrongdoing or criminal activity on the part of the driver.)

 On Jan.
 25, Currie, 68, was killed in the crosswalk at North Avenue and Tuttle Parkway in Westfield after she struck a pedestrian and attempted to assist him by leading him across the roadway.
-On June 20, Westfield residents Charles Casiere, 84, and John Diaz, 74, were charged with vehicular homicide and assault by auto and second degree leaving the scene of an accident, respectively.
+On June 20, Westfield residents were charged with vehicular homicide and assault by auto and second degree leaving the scene of an accident, respectively.
 Initially, both men were charged with driving while intoxicated, failure to yield to a pedestrian in a crosswalk, and reckless driving.

 Several years earlier, a Lord & Taylor employee was killed while using the same crosswalk.
-At an April 2012 meeting of the Westfield Town Council, the council approved a pedestrian activated HAWK signal to be placed at North Avenue West between Charles and Clark Streets.
+At an of the Westfield Town Council, the council approved a pedestrian activated HAWK signal to be placed at North Avenue West between Charles and Clark Streets.